dhhepting/dhhepting.github.io/teaching/CS-280/index.md

 ---
-title: CS 280 (Risk and Reward in the Information Society)
+title: CS 280
-crs_nbr: CS 280
+breadcrumb: CS 280
 crs_name: Risk and Reward in the Information Society
-breadcrumb: CS 280
 redirect_from:
   - /teaching/cs280/201510/
   - /teaching/cs280/201610/